motze92/office365-mail/README.md

-#  Laravel Microsoft Graph Mail driver
+#  Laravel Microsoft Graph Mail driver - Mail Driver for Office365

-Mail driver for Laravel to send emails using Microsoft Graph without user authentication and SMTP.
+Mail driver for the [Laravel framework](https://laravel.com/) to send emails using Microsoft Graph without user authentication and SMTP.
 Only specify the E-Mail-Address in the FROM-Header of the E-Mail and this Office 365 Package will send the E-Mail trough the Microsoft Graph-Api and put the sent E-Mail in the sender's Mailbox sent folder.

 **Key features:**